nodejs/citgm/README.md

 To simplify working with modules that we know need special handling, a lookup table mechanism is provided.
-This mechanism allows citgm to substitute certain known npm specs (lodash for instance) with their github tarball alternatives and custom scripts.
+This mechanism allows citgm to substitute certain known npm specs (lodash for instance) with their github tarball alternatives.
 The lookup mechanism is switched on using the `-l` or `--lookup` command line option.

 ```